ArielUW/IMLLA-FinalProject/README.md

 * However, the number of errors is not too big and can be easily remediated by having even one round of proofreading.
 Proofreading has not been performed before submitting this project, as at this state it would equate to falsifying documentation.
 2. The dataset was not balanced the way it was intended to be (in terms of morphological variety of job titles), nor was it as homogenous as intended (there were semantic edge cases present, as well as a variety of cases instead of just singular nominative forms).
 * This has made the task all the more complicated for the model, as there are more parameters influencing the quality of the output, such as possible mistakes concetning case endings, number agreement, recognizing edge cases etc.

+## Conclusions

+The results are very promising and much better than expected.
+The high quality of the initial outputs is especially surprising given the errors present in the dataset.

+It is advisable to proofread the existing dataset [ArielUW/jobtitles], as well as to expand it with more examples tailored to adress:
+– the most problematic morphological types of job titles – morphosyntactic inticacies of subject-verb agreement, case and number agreement and co-reference.
+After that the training process should be repeated for the base model, as the here presented fine-tuning was interfered with by the existence of errors in the dataset.